greenboxal/doggohub/doc/administration/high_availability/database.md

     CREATE EXTENSION
     ```
 1. Exit the database prompt by typing `\q` and Enter.
-1. Exit the `gitlab-psql` user by running `exit` twice.
+1. Exit the `doggohub-psql` user by running `exit` twice.
-1. Run `sudo gitlab-ctl reconfigure` a final time.
+1. Run `sudo doggohub-ctl reconfigure` a final time.

 ---